Agent-Hellboy/gunicorn-prometheus-exporter/docs/index.md

 2. **Arbiter Patching**: Captures all master process signals for complete visibility
 3. **Universal Worker Support**: Works with sync, thread, eventlet, and gevent workers
 4. **Zero-Configuration**: Works out of the box with sensible defaults
+5. **Automatic Fallback**: Seamlessly falls back to file storage when Redis is unavailable
-5. **Production Ready**: Handles high-traffic scenarios with automatic cleanup
+6. **Production Ready**: Handles high-traffic scenarios with automatic cleanup

 ### *Technical Deep Dive*